zacanger/trash/README.md

   lesswm in Xephyr in lesswm...)
 * `echo exec lesswm >> ~/.xinitrc` and `startx` to use as a primary WM

+Don't skip editing the config, otherwise nothing will work in ways you'd expect, most likely.

 ## Status

 It works fine, I'm using it right now.